Hiroshima POW Camp #1-B

 Time Line:

-Established as Osaka POW Command, Section I
+Established under Osaka POW Command, Section I

 ??
 Jan 1945: